foodforarabbit/fusionjs/private/fusion-plugin-analytics-session/README.md

 # @uber/fusion-plugin-analytics-session

-Generates and provides analytics sessions data - such as id, timestamp - in a cookie
+Generates and provides analytics sessions data - such as id, timestamp - in cookies.

 ---